socialfoundations/folktexts/README.md

 ![OSI license](https://badgen.net/pypi/license/folktexts)
 ![Python compatibility](https://badgen.net/pypi/python/folktexts)

-Repo to host the `folktexts` project.
+Folktexts is a python package to evaluate and benchmark calibration of large language models.
+It enables using any transformers model as a classifier for tabular data tasks, and extracting risk score estimates from the model's output log-odds.

+Several benchmark tasks are provided based on data from the American Community Survey.
+Namely, each prediction task from the popular [folktables](https://github.com/socialfoundations/folktables) package is made available as a natural-language prompting task.

-Package documentation can be found [here](https://socialfoundations.github.io/folktexts/)!
+Package documentation can be found [here](https://socialfoundations.github.io/folktexts/).

 **Table of contents:**
 - [Installing](#installing)